 The upper Mckenzie river is popular for fishing, rafting and kayaking and always be on the lookout for bald eagles, osprey, and other birds.

 Note that there have been some concerns about the Algal Bloom in the water.
 You can check this site to get the latests on the McKenzie River Basin Water Quality.

 Paradise Campground in the Willamette National Forest.
 The campground spots are a little tight and hard to get into with a trailer – but our friends with a 37 foot travel trailer were able to get in.

 Once in, the sites are AMAZING!
 There is tons of room and lots of places for the kids to run and play.
 We could have stayed here for weeks – the kids did not want to leave when it was time to go.

 Here are a few nearby hotels to Mckenzie River National Recreation Area:

-Best Western Ponderosa Lodge – kids stay free!
+Best Western Ponderosa Lodge – breakfast included!

 FivePine Lodge & Spa – if you are looking to stay in style, check out the FivePine Lodge & Spa.

 Let the Riverfront Cabin be your outdoor haven – has an oversized screened-in porch and stone fireplace!

 Check out this awesome McKenzie Riverside Retreat – Right on the river and includes a hot tub and indoor and outdoor games for the family!